-"No, sir," rejoined Mr. Stiggins; "no sir.
-I will not, sir."
-The meeting looked at each other with raised eyelids; and a murmur of astonishment ran through the room.
+"No, sir," rejoined Mr. Stiggins; "no, sir.
+I will

+The meeting looked at each other with raised eye-

 "It's my opinion, sir," said Mr. Stiggins, unbuttoning his coat, and speaking very loudly; "it's my opinion, sir, that this meeting is drunk, sir.
 Brother Tadger, sir!" said Mr. Stiggins, suddenly increasing in ferocity, and turning sharp round on the little man in the drab shorts, "you are drunk, sir!"
 With this, Mr. Stiggins, entertaining a praiseworthy desire to promote the sobriety of the meeting, and to exclude therefrom all improper characters, hit brother Tadger on the summit of the nose with such unerring aim, that the drab shorts disappeared like a flash of lightning.
 Brother Tadger had been knocked, head first, down the ladder.